 Since the oil creates a barrier between the leaf's mechanism and food supply, it can easily shrivel the leaves in a couple of days due to a lack of essential elements.

-And as you know, it can result in permanent damage to the plant.
+And as you know, it can permanently damage the plant.

 Dust is one of those things that keeps coming back no matter what you do.

-Hence, if you clean the leaves with olive oil once, you will see more dust on their surface after a while.
+Hence, if you clean the leaves with olive oil once, you will see more dust on their surface.

-The reason for this behavior lies in the same sticky property of the oil.
+The reason lies in the same sticky property of the oil.